 A cornerstone of the Transformation Project is regular meetings among associates to collaborate and encourage each other in our individual and collective transformative research interests.
 In addition to regular on-campus meetings, the Transformation Project also sponsors off-campus writing retreats to create the time and space needed for focused, collaborative work.
 Additionally, the Transformation Project directly supports Graduate Students through financial assistance for ongoing research and conference travel, helping create cross-university collaboration and getting valuable feedback from others to further their work.

 Diverse Research Methodologies.
 Faculty and students utilize and combine varied quantitative and qualitative methods, including conversational and observational analysis, experimental design, surveys, and arts-based research.
 The Transformation Project is committed to diverse research methodologies in order to approach complex problems from a variety of research perspectives.

 Broad Research Topics.
 Associates within the Transformation Project are committed to a broad array of research topics related to Transformation lives and relationships.
-In past years, work has been done to address competent management of conflict, abuse in marriage, promoting peace in Cyprus, workplace bullying and emotion labor, interpersonal stress, and counteracting aggressive driving.
+In past years, work has been done to address competent management of conflict, abuse in the marriage, promoting peace in Cyprus, workplace bullying and emotional labor, interpersonal stress, and counteracting aggressive driving.
 Recent and active work has focused on organizational resilience and emotional well-being, transformative leadership and pedagogy, the responsible use of privilege, step-sibling relationships, and navigating gender identity within organizations.
 See more in Media, White Papers, & Publications and Transformation Project Associates.